Bull Thistle in Blossom. Photo by Green Deane

 Birch Bark Cup, photo by Etsy

 Let’s talk first about the well-know facts about Birches: Yes you can drink the sap and make syrup, beer, wine or vinegar out of it, or sugar.
 You can make a tea from the root bark, leaves or branch tips or eat the tips.
 Very young leaves can be eaten or used for flavoring.
 And you can make cups to baskets to canoes out of the bark.
 Birch sawdust can be added to flour to extend it.
 The inner bark, the cambium, is edible and can be used as a flour-like substitute (that won’t rise.)
 The wood, solid or rotten, can make a smokey burn to cure fish and meat, or the wood can also be used for a fawn-colored dye.
-(The wood of Birches catches fire even if wet.)
-The species’ “wintergreen” aroma is methyl salicylate which is closely related to aspirin and has medicinal applications.
+(The wood of Birches catches fire even if wet, another good wet wood is ash, it will burn right off the stump.)
+Birches’ “wintergreen” aroma is methyl salicylate which is closely related to aspirin and has medicinal applications.
+If you are allergic to aspirin you might be allergic to methyl salicylate.
 The Creeks used the Black Birch to treat tuberculosis of the lungs, the Catawbas boiled buds and added sulfur to make a salve to treat ringworm and sores.
 The Alabama boiled the bark to treat sore horse hooves, and the Cherokee chewed the leaves or made a tea to treat colds, dysentery and urinary issues.
 The species’ oil was also used to treat dandruff and as a perfume.

 Birch tar cooled to a hard resin, photo by Green Deane